Denver County Express Consent Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: You may be required to complete alcohol education or therapy classes and community service hours as part of your criminal sentence.
-Completion of these programs is often required for license reinstatement.
+• Classes/Programs That Must Be Completed: Completing any required alcohol education or therapy programs is crucial for reinstatement.

 Denver County DMV Offices